Foreword

 In conclusion, ORMs like GORM offer a robust abstraction, facilitate migrations, and provide an intuitive CRUD interface.
 However, they require some learning investment (albeit minimal) and can introduce performance overhead, especially with large databases and complex operations.

-On the other hand, raw SQL offers greater control over queries and can be more efficient for large databases, but it requires strong SQL expertise and involves a longer implementation process in Go code.
+On the other hand, raw SQL offers greater control over queries and can be more efficient for large databases, but it requires strong SQL expertise, involves a longer implementation process in Go code, and quickly becomes complex to manage as soon as you need queries with highly dynamic parameters.

-So, I would say: if simplicity and rapid development are the priority, an ORM like GORM is a great option.
-If optimization and precise control over queries are essential, then I would recommend using raw SQL.
+So, I would say: if simplicity and rapid development are the priority, an ORM like GORM remains an excellent option.
+If optimization, precise control over queries, and type safety are essential, then I would recommend the sqlc approach, while keeping raw SQL in reserve for the most complex cases.

 The point isn’t to say that one approach is better than the other.